-Facts About gorillas , they are known to be massive , with a short , thick trunk and broad chest and shoulders .
-Its eyes and ears are dwarfed by its large head and hairless , shiny black muzzle .
-Older males develop a crown of muscle and hair that makes the head look even longer .
-The arms are longer than the stubby legs .
-The fully adult male mountain gorilla is twice as large as the female .
+Facts About gorillas, they are known to be massive, with a short, thick trunk and broad chest and shoulders.
+Its eyes and ears are dwarfed by its large head and a hairless, shiny black muzzle.
+Older males develop a crown of muscle and hair that makes the head look even longer.
+The arms are longer than the stubby legs.
+The fully adult male mountain gorilla is twice as large as the female.

 About Gorillas Behavior

-Gorillas have strong attachments to members of their own group and even when groups meet and mingle and then subsequently part , each animal tends to remain with its respective unit .
-An adult male called a silverback named for the silvery gray hairs on its back normally leads each group , serving as its chief protector and defender .
-Gorillas continually wander through their home ranges of 10 to 15 square miles , feeding and resting throughout the day .
-Because gorillas are nomadic , they build new nests each day at dusk , constructing them of bent branches in a tree or of grasses on the ground .
+Gorillas have strong attachments to members of their group and even when groups meet and mingle and then subsequently part, each animal tends to remain with its respective unit.
+An adult male called a silverback named for the silvery grey hairs on its back normally leads each group, serving as its chief protector and defender.
+Gorillas continually wander through their home ranges of 10 to 15 square miles, feeding and resting throughout the day.
+Because gorillas are nomadic, they build new nests each day at dusk, constructing them of bent branches in a tree or grasses on the ground.

-A group 's hierarchy , ritualized behavior and bluff charges between males prevents conflict among and between groups .
-Gorillas scream , grab foliage and stuff it in their mouths , stand erect on their hind legs , tear up and throw plants , drum on the chest with hands or fists , stamp their feet , strike the ground with the palms of their hands and gallop in a mock attack on all fours .
+A group’s hierarchy, ritualized behaviour, and bluff charges between males prevent conflict among and between groups.
+Gorillas scream, grab foliage and stuff it in their mouths, stand erect on their hind legs, tear up and throw plants, drum on the chest with hands or fists, stamp their feet, strike the ground with the palms of their hands and gallop in a mock attack on all fours.

 About Gorilla Diet

-Animals of this size need a lot of food , and the vegetarian gorilla is no exception .
-Although they eat a variety of plants , favorites include wild celery , bamboo , thistles , stinging nettles , bedstraw and certain fruit .
-These plants seem to provide sufficient moisture so that gorillas do not need water .
+Animals of this size need a lot of food, and the vegetarian gorilla is no exception.
+Although they eat a variety of plants, favourites include wild celery, bamboo, thistles, stinging nettles, bedstraw, and certain fruit.
+These plants seem to provide sufficient moisture so that gorillas do not need water.

 About Gorillas Caring for the Young

-Mountain gorillas have a slow rate of reproduction .
-Females give birth for the first time at about age 10 and will have more offspring every three or four years .
-A male begins to breed between 12 and 15 years , when he is in charge of his own group .
-Able to conceive for only about three days each month , the female produces a single young .
+Mountain gorillas have a slow rate of reproduction.
+Females give birth for the first time at about age 10 and will have more offspring every three or four years.
+A male begins to breed between 12 and 15 years when he is in charge of his group.
+Able to conceive for only about three days each month, the female produces a single young.